-Two recent Blakeslee lab publications: one featuring zombie crabs and salinity, and the other a comparative phylogeography of two Littorina snails (JUNE 2021)
+Very exciting news!
+Two recent publications from the Blakeslee lab: one featuring zombie crabs and salinity, and the other a comparative phylogeography of two Littorina snails (JUNE 2021)

 It was very exciting that two publications came out of my lab this summer!
 The first is a lab-wide projecting exploring the influence of salinity gradients on parasite prevalence in mud crabs of an invasive body-snatching parasite.
 The second is an international trans-Atlantic collaboration of two related Littorina snail species that show strong differences in their phylogeographies, partly due to opposing reproductive strategies.
 See the titles, authors, abstracts, and links below.